Wimnet/flexicon_orbit/fd_transceiver_simple/README.md

 From our measurements using the [B205mini-i](https://www.ettus.com/product/details/USRP-B205mini-i) with the default setting: 1.
 The TX output power is around `-78 dBm`
 2. The RX input saturation point is around `0 dBm`
 In addition, the TX/RX gain increases almost linearly with respect to the input value.
-Therefore, when running the example, please make sure to set `TX-GAIN` and `RX-GAIN` properly so that the USRP receiver is not saturated.
+Therefore, when running the example, please make sure to set `TX-GAIN` and `RX-GAIN` properly so that the USRP receiver is not saturated

 ### Run the SUB20 Configuration Code
 Configure the FlexICoN Gen1 RF Canceller by running
 ```
-./rf_canc_gen1_config DAC-CODE ATT-CODE
+./rf_canc_gen1_config DAC-CODE ATT-CODE CAP1-CODE CAP2-CODE CAP3-CODE
 ```
 In particular:
 1. The DAC takes input of `DAC-CODE = 0, 1, ..., 255`
-1. The attenuator (ATT) takes input of `ATT-CODE = 0, 1, ..., 255`, `ATT-code = 0` is the MIN attenuation and `ATT-CODE = 255` is the MAX attenuation
+2. The attenuator (ATT) takes input of `ATT-CODE = 0, 1, ..., 127`, `ATT-code = 0` is the MIN attenuation and `ATT-CODE = 127` is the MAX attenuation
+3. The antenna tuner contains three tunable capacitors `CAPi (i = 1, 2, 3)` that take input of `CAPi-CODE = 0, 1, ..., 31` where `i = 1, 2, 3`.

+From our antenna matching measurements at ORBIT onsite, we recommend to use `CAP1-CODE = 16, CAP2-CODE = 6, CAP3-CODE = 6`, which provides about `-25 dB` matching.

 ## Post-Analyze the Results